bq/droid2ino/droid2ino/README.rst

-This project provides a Android library that allows communicate an Android device with an Arduino board using a Bluetooth connection.
+This project provides an Android library that allows communicate an Android device with an Arduino board using a Bluetooth connection.

 This project is based in the bluetooth-lib of khanmutzuar, but adapted for working with Arduino boards and with several other improvements.
 You can find bluetooth-lib here: https://github.com/khanmurtuza/bluetooth-lib